Trade & Facilitation Committee

 The growth in international trade, combined with the resulting growth in the number of express shipments globally, therefore puts extreme operational pressure on both customs procedures and the express integrators themselves.

-Furthermore, the current diversity of customs clearance procedures and practices across the world adds costs and imposes barriers to trade.
-These differences created negative impacts for both the express industry - making the implementation of modern trade practices unreliable and inefficient - and in turn the customers of express.
+These differences created negative impacts for both the express industry – making the implementation of modern trade practices unreliable and inefficient – and in turn the customers of express.